Harold G. Bowen Sr.: Early life and education

+Bowen married Edith Brownlie of Vallejo, California, 27 September 1911 at the First Presbyterian Church in Vallejo.
+He earned a Master's degree in mechanical engineering from Columbia University in 1914.

+Naval career

+Commission and early career

+Upon graduation in 1905, Bowen was assigned to Maryland and then to Dixie in 1906.
+He received his commission as ensign upon passing his final examinations as a midshipman in the spring of 1907, after which he was assigned to Kansas during the first leg of the Great White Fleet.
+He transferred to Pennsylvania in the spring of 1908 and eventually became the Chief Engineer's first assistant.

-Bowen transferred to Hopkins as the executive officer.
+In 1910, Bowen's request for a transfer to Hopkins as the executive officer was granted.
 Aboard Hopkins he learned a great deal about engineering due to the poor condition of the ship and eventually became the engineering officer as well as the executive officer, with only two officers aboard.
 Hopkins suffered a boiler accident and two sailors were killed, but Bowen was away from the ship that day taking a promotions exam.
 After the commanding officer departed, Bowen was the only officer left on Hopkins and became commanding officer as a lieutenant.

-Bowen married Edith Brownlie of Vallejo, California, 27 September 1911 at the First Presbyterian Church in Vallejo.
-He earned a Master's degree in mechanical engineering from Columbia University in 1914.
-Bowen began serving as Chief Engineer on several ships and was attached to Tennessee in 1914, followed by Pittsburgh (ex-Pennsylvania) in late 1915 and Arizona in late 1918.
+Bowen went on to serve as Chief Engineer on several ships and was attached to Tennessee in 1914, followed by Pittsburgh (ex-Pennsylvania) in late 1915 and Arizona in late 1918.

 Bowen spent three years ashore ending July 1922, part of it as a shop superintendent and later as Engineer officer of the Mare Island Navy Yard.
 He became Assistant Fleet Engineer under Admiral Edward Walter Eberle, Commander of the Battle Fleet, embarked on California.
 He was later the Fleet Materiel Officer for the Battle Fleet under Admiral Samuel Robison, aboard Seattle.
 Bowen returned to shore as Production Manager of Puget Sound Navy Yard, prior to 1930.

+Bureau of Engineering

 Bowen was the Assistant Chief of the Bureau of Engineering from 1931 to 1935 and then the Chief of the Bureau of engineering from 1935 to 1939.
-While there Bowen was a champion for research and development (R&D) of high pressure, high temperature steam propulsion.
-A technology said to radically change maritime steam turbine operation, increasing the speed and range of Navy ships in World War II.
+While there Bowen was a champion for research and development (R&D) of high pressure, high temperature steam propulsion, which employed pressures at 650 PSI and temperatures of 800 F. This technology was said radically to have changed maritime steam turbine operation, increasing the speed and range of Navy ships in World War II.
+Later research suggested that assessments of high-steam technology as transformationally successful and a unique advantage to America’s war efforts in the Pacific rested too heavily on Bowen’s own accounts and that the results of high-steam technology were mixed.